ThuyHaLE/FrameFinderLE/FULL-README.md

 5. **Relevant Lookup Feature**: Enables new searches based on any result image, creating a more interactive and personalized experience.
 6. **VideoID and Timestamp Filters**: Helps users find adjacent frames when searching for specific moments in video clips.
 7. **Multi-Modal Search**: Supports text queries, hashtags, and combinations for flexible searching.
+8. **⚖️ Weighted Exploration Adjustment (New)**: This function determines whether to expand the number of top-k retrieved results based on the distribution of similarity scores.
+Since the refinement process always operates within the current top-k results, ensuring that the initial top-k is sufficiently reliable helps prevent the refinement from getting stuck in a narrow local optimum.
+If the initial top-k results show low confidence or little variability, the function suggests expanding top-k to provide a broader and more meaningful search space for subsequent refinement.

 ### 🐳GRAFA Retrieval Mechanism
 The Dynamic Hashtag Exploration in GRAFA is a graph-based retrieval mechanism that discovers and ranks keyframes based on relationships between hashtags.
 Here's how it works:
-1. Hashtag Exploration:
+1. ***Hashtag Exploration***:
    - Query Initialization: Starts with the provided query hashtags and their embeddings.
    - Graph Traversal: The hashtag co-occurrence graph is traversed to explore neighboring hashtags, capturing broader context while maintaining focus on relevant terms.
-2. Scoring System:
+2. ***Scoring System***:
    - Hybrid Score Calculation: Combines neighbor frequency and path length to score hashtags.
    - Logarithmic Path Adjustment: Prevents score inflation from repetitive paths by logarithmic scaling.
-3. Dynamic Exploration:
+3. ***Dynamic Exploration***:
    - Prioritizes hashtags with scores above the mean and adjusts exploration depth based on relevance.
-4. Stopping Criteria:
+4. ***Stopping Criteria***:
    - Stops exploration based on reaching a defined number of keyframes, iterations, or a score threshold.
-5. Keyframe Ranking:
+5. ***Keyframe Ranking***:
    - Normalizes scores and ranks the top keyframes based on their final scores, retrieving the most relevant frames.

+### 🐳The Weighted Exploration Adjustment
+This function dynamically determines whether to expand the top-k retrieval results based on the distribution of similarity scores from the current refined results.
+It aims to balance exploration and exploitation to improve retrieval quality.
+1. ***Score Analysis***:
+- Mean Score Evaluation: Calculates the average similarity score across initial results to assess overall relevance.
+- Standard Deviation Assessment: Determines score distribution variance to identify result set consistency.
+- Interpretation of Scores:
+     - Low Mean & Low Std Dev: Indicates uniformly poor similarity scores, suggesting that the current top-k results are not reliable.
+Triggers a significant expansion of top-k to explore a wider set of candidates.
+     - High Std Dev: Indicates diverse similarity scores, allowing a more focused search with limited or no expansion.
+     - Moderate Cases: Adjusts exploration proportionally to the inverse of the mean similarity score.
+2. ***Dynamic Top-k Expansion***:
+- Uses a weighted exploration ratio based on score statistics to propose a new top-k size, capped by a maximum expansion factor.
+- Refinement Scope: Since refinement always operates within the top-k results, starting with a sufficiently reliable top-k set prevents the system from getting trapped in local optima during refinement iterations.
+3. ***Implementation Benefits***:
+- Resource Optimization: Expands search depth only when statistically justified, preserving system performance.
+- Breaking Free from Local Maxima: Addresses the fundamental limitation of refinement systems that can only refine within the initially retrieved set by ensuring this initial set is sufficiently diverse and high quality.
+- Result Quality Assurance: Prevents user frustration by automatically compensating for inadequate initial retrievals.
+- Transparent Processing: Logs expansion decisions with relevant metrics for system monitoring and continuous improvement.
+- Consistent User Experience: Maintains the user-specified number of results while improving their relevance through behind-the-scenes optimization.

+*This adaptive mechanism ensures that the retrieval system flexibly widens or narrows its search scope based on initial result quality, improving overall robustness and user satisfaction.
+By focusing on optimizing the crucial initial retrieval stage, subsequent refinement operations gain access to a more comprehensive foundation of relevant content, preventing refinement from being trapped in low-quality local maxima when initial results are suboptimal.*

 ### 🐳Immediate Feedback System
 The Immediate Feedback System provides rapid refinement of search results based on user interactions in the current session.
-1. Feedback Processing: Converts user feedback (likes, dislikes) into binary representation and uses pre-encoded frame representations for similarity calculations.
+1. ***Feedback Processing***: Converts user feedback (likes, dislikes) into binary representation and uses pre-encoded frame representations for similarity calculations.
-2. Score Adjustment: Adjusts scores based on feedback, increasing for similar liked items and decreasing for similar disliked items.
+2. ***Score Adjustment***: Adjusts scores based on feedback, increasing for similar liked items and decreasing for similar disliked items.
-3. Similarity-Based Refinement: Scores are weighted by similarity to feedback items.
+3. ***Similarity-Based Refinement***: Scores are weighted by similarity to feedback items.
-4. Real-time Updates: Scores update immediately after each feedback interaction.
+4. ***Real-time Updates***: Scores update immediately after each feedback interaction.
-5. Final Refinement: The refined results are re-sorted and returned.
+5. ***Final Refinement***: The refined results are re-sorted and returned.

 ### 🐳Aggregated Feedback System
 The Aggregated Feedback System refines searches by incorporating historical feedback for long-term personalized results.
-1. Feedback Processing: Converts feedback into a binary form and applies a time-weighted decay factor for recent interactions.
+1. ***Feedback Processing***: Converts feedback into a binary form and applies a time-weighted decay factor for recent interactions.
-2. Score Adjustment: Adjusts scores based on the feedback factor, balancing exploration with exploitation.
+2. ***Score Adjustment***: Adjusts scores based on the feedback factor, balancing exploration with exploitation.
-3. Time-Sensitive Refinement: Recent feedback has more influence, adapting to changing preferences.
+3. ***Time-Sensitive Refinement***: Recent feedback has more influence, adapting to changing preferences.
-4. Final Refinement: Combines adjusted scores with original relevance for re-ranked results.
+4. ***Final Refinement***: Combines adjusted scores with original relevance for re-ranked results.

 ## ⚡Directory Structure